faradeen-ja/My-complete-JavaScript-training-projects/Advanced JavaScript A-Z/01-JS Fundamentals-Part-1/README.md

  The assignment operators  must be a variable white the right operand may b ea variable, number, boolean, string, expression, object or combination of any other.
  One of the most basi assignment operators is = equal , which is used to directily assign a value.

+ From [External Source](https://www.tutorialstonight.com/js/javascript-assignment-operators) Check for more.

+ Also check this source for [JavaScript Arithmetic Operators](https://www.tutorialstonight.com/js/js-arithmetic)

  ```JavaScript
  let x = 10 + 6; //x will be assigned the value of 16